cfengine/design-center/tools/cf-sketch/README.md

 `runme.cf` is a generated file that calls all the activated sketches with their parameters.

-In addition to the declared parameters, which see above, cfsketch will also force-feed your sketch some more metadata.
+In addition to the declared parameters, which see above, cf-sketch will also force-feed your sketch some more metadata.
 You can then use `$($(prefix)PARAMETER)` to use that metadata.
 Specifically:

 * `bundle_home`: the directory where the bundle was installed.
 You should be able to obtain that with `dirname("$(this.promise_filename)")` but due to bug 718 in the Community Edition of CFEngine, you'll have to use this instead for now.